Try to pick subset of scenario start positions that are uniformly distributed

 I think we should focus on finding the algorithm to choose among predefined start positions.
 Then we'd have option 1 (except that scenarios can assign several nations to one startpos) and option 3.
 (I think with scenario maps, fairness is already out the window, so I think 4/5 are non-starters.)

-#6 Updated by Nate Martin (vodot) 12 months ago
+#6 Updated by Nate Martin (vodot) about 1 year ago

 Alright- so from the perspective of finding the eligible Nation pool, we have the total number of players in the game = Pn.
 Then we have pool of all available nations in the selected set = N. We have, optionally, the player pre-selected nations = Ns and the nations that conflict with Ns (Nc).
 So, we get N - Ns - Nc = Nr or the remaining, eligible pool of nations that the algorithm can consider, and it will need to pick a non-conflicting combination of them with quantity Pn - Ns members.